 - What you can do — how your business and software can help to improve their job and provide a solution to everyday challenges

 Building Buyer Personas

 Building accurate buyer personas benefits the entire company.
-Marketers can produce better content, developers can build a more comprehensive product, and sales teams can actively target prospects with an interest in your industry/software.
+Marketers can produce better content, product managers can better quantify the product value, developers can design a more comprehensive product, and sales teams can actively target prospects with an interest in your industry/software.

 They also improve the lead conversion rates of instant demos and online sales meetings.